 Our 10-week internship program runs over the summer.
 Interns work directly for our host organizations and receive practical experience in the arts and culture community.
 Operating as a cohort, interns attend workshops organized by DITA, form relationships with professionals in our community, and oversee shared learning experiences with their fellow interns

 Interns will be expected to complete two formal questionnaires over the course of the program (guideline provided by DITA) as well as attend an orientation and an exit interview with the Program Administrator.
-They will also present a DEI proposal to their internship location at the end of the summer.
+Interns have the option of presenting a DEI proposal to their internship location at the end of the summer.

-Host sites are carefully selected from a pool of applicants by the DITA team who will pay each intern $14.77/hour.
+Host sites are carefully selected from a pool of applicants by the DITA team who will pay each intern Denver's minimum hourly wage.
 Interns will work no more than 40 hours a week, including approximately 5 hours of DITA learning requirement hours per week.
 DITA Learning Requirements, orientation, and exit interviews are paid hours.

 Participation in this program is only open to students that meet all of the following requirements:

 Students currently enrolled in college, or graduating Spring 2023, with a minimum of one year of college coursework completed.

 Students holding a 2.5 cumulative GPA or higher on a 4.0 scale.